phpearth/docs/general/how-to-google.md

 How to learn PHP inurl:tutorial
 ```

-## Get data from a specific Website or Top Level Domain
+## Get data from a specific website or top level domain

 If you want to have the result from a special website, Google can help you too with that.
 Simply use `site:`
 Like with keywords, you can exclude a certain website too.
 This works for TLD's (Top Level Domains) too.
 Have a look at these examples: